 In terms of the role in the relationship, women are supposed to stay at home to look after the family and do the household chores.

-Given the status of technology today, most Filipino women and men are engrossed with online dating.
+Given the status of technology today, most Filipino women and men are engrossed in online dating.
 By simply using these applications, you can meet Filipinos or even start dating foreigners if they want to.

-In terms of showing affection, the couple must be conservative, but it is also usual for them to give a quick peck on the cheek or walk while holding the hands of each other.
+In terms of showing affection, the couple must be conservative, but it is also usual for them to give a quick peck on the cheek or walk while holding hands of each other.

 It is not looked down on today as it was back in the day.
 In terms of the role in the relationship, women are no longer supposed to stay at home, and they are now allowed to work if they want to.

 5 Unique Ideas About The Filipino Dating Culture

 Interested in going on a date soon?
 Now that you know the basic differences between the modern and traditional culture for dating in the Philippines let’s now move on to the 5 unique facts you must know today.

 - It is not normal for Filipino women to make the first move and ask a man out.
 If you expect a lady to confess to a guy first, then that will not happen when it comes to the Philippines.
 A lot of the locals are raised to believe that the man should be the one first to show interest.